omundy/learn-computers/topics/keyboard-shortcuts.md

 Add <kbd>Ctl</kbd> to Mac commands to capture the image to clipboard (to paste the file in a doc).

-And please, <a href="https://www.macworld.com/article/233847/how-to-get-rid-of-the-screenshot-drop-shadow-in-macos.html">remove that dropshadow from Mac screenshots</a>!
+And please, <a target="_blank" href="https://www.macworld.com/article/233847/how-to-get-rid-of-the-screenshot-drop-shadow-in-macos.html">remove that dropshadow from Mac screenshots</a>!

 ---

 #### Cursor and window tricks